 National changes in assessment and what this means at Raddlebarn

-From this September (14), the Government has made a huge change in the way that children in schools are to be assessed.
-This is to tie in with the New National Curriculum that started to be used by all schools at the beginning of this Academic Year.
-This is a new way of thinking for schools, and assessment will look very different to how it has done for the past 20 years.
-The aim of this guide is to give you some clear information about all the changes that are happening and what that means for the children here at Raddlebarn Primary School.
+In September 2014, the Government made changes to the way that children in schools were to be assessed.
+This tied in with the New National Curriculum that started to be used by all schools at the same time.
+The aim of this guide is to give you some clear information about all the changes and what they mean for the children here at Raddlebarn Primary School.

 The new National Curriculum clearly sets out expectations of children for the end of their National Curriculum year group, and your child will be assessed against those end of year expectations.

 Teachers will no longer talk to you about ‘levels’.

 The Department for Education (DfE) want to avoid what has been termed ‘The Level Race’ where children have moved through the old National Curriculum levels quickly to achieve higher attainment.
 The old National Curriculum was sub-divided into levels, but these were not linked to their national curriculum year group.
 The feeling from the DfE was that the old national curriculum and the levels system failed to adequately ensure that children had a breadth and depth of knowledge at each national curriculum level.

 Assessing without levels

 We feel we have now got a system that reflects the needs of Raddlebarn but is also very similar in principle to systems adopted by a number of local schools.
 This was to take the end of year expectations for each year group and to split this into 5 categories as follows:

 - Step 1 (Emerging)— Yet to be secure in the end of year expectations.

 - Step 2 (Emerging)—Secure in some of the end of year expectations.